loschsoftware/dc/docs/Projects.md

 > [!IMPORTANT]
-> Be careful when using the ``$(Time)`` and ``$(ExactTime)`` macros inside build events.
+> Be careful when using the ``$(Time)`` and ``$(TimeExact)`` macros inside build events.
 Since all macros are evaluated before the build starts, the value of these macros will stay the same between pre-build and post-build events.
 On Windows, you can use the ``%time%`` variable to accurately retrieve the current time instead.

 ### Custom macros